BerkeleyLab/Bedrock/soc/picorv32/test/badger_lwip/README.md

     on the local TAP0 network

 ### (Bridging)[https://wiki.archlinux.org/index.php/Network_bridge] tap0
 A bridge is like a virtual network switch, connecting two or more links together (here tap0 and eth0).
-This allows the verilog simulation to access the internet.
+This allows the Verilog simulation to access the Internet.

 ```bash
 sudo ip link add name br0 type bridge